Optimal Quantization for Distribution Synthesis: Introduction

 Suppose the target distribution $\vect$ is the capacity-achieving input distribution of some communication channel and suppose further that $\vecqt$ is the actual input distribution generated by a communication system.
 Denote by $W$ the transition probability matrix of the channel.
-The mutual information $\miop(\vecqt,W)$ that results from using the approximation $\vecqt$ at the channel input is bounded as
+The mutual information $\miop(\vecqt,W)$ that results from using the approximation $\vecqt$ at the channel input is bounded as\todo{Why not directly maximize mutual info over $M$-type distributions, why only looking for the best approximation?}

 where $\vecqt W$ and $\vect W$ are the output distributions that result from the input distributions $\vecqt$ and $\vect$, respectively, and where $\mathsf{C}$ is the capacity of the channel.
-The equality in (a) follows by \cite[Proposition~3.11]{bocherer2012capacity} and (b) by the data processing inequality \cite[Lemma~3.11]{csiszar2011information}.
+The equality in (a) follows by \crb{\cite[Sec.~III]{bocherer2011matching}},\cite[Proposition~3.11]{bocherer2012capacity} and (b) by the data processing inequality \cite[Lemma~3.11]{csiszar2011information}.
 The bound \eqref{qos:motivation} shows that as \eqref{qos} approaches zero, the mutual information $\miop(\vecqt,W)$ approaches capacity.